telerik/document-processing-docs/knowledge-base/pdfprocessing-implement-fontsprovider.md

 ## Solution

 You must know the fonts the PDF file contains beforehand.
 Then all fonts must be manually added to the implementation in a similar pattern in order to obtain each font file.
-Through validation the corresponding font files are extracted.
+Through validation, the corresponding font files are extracted.

-In the validation each font name (FontFamilyName) must be explicitly specified (e.g. "Calibri", "Century Gothic") along with the different font styles (e.g. "Italic", "Bold", "Bold Italic").
-Depending on the combination of the font name and font properties a corresponding font file is obtainded.
+In the validation, each font name (FontFamilyName) must be explicitly specified (e.g. "Calibri", "Century Gothic") along with the different font styles (e.g. "Italic", "Bold", "Bold Italic").
+Depending on the combination of the font name and font properties a corresponding font file is obtained.
 The font file names must also be manually specified and known beforehand because each font has a different naming convention which cannot be predicted or automated (e.g. "calibri**z** - gothic**bi**" - both used for the Bold Italic style).

 >important If the **FontsProvider** property is not set, a default font will be used when exporting the document.